-- The cumulative improvement for year N is the reduction in cumulative mortality from year N-1 to year N, as a proportion of full-year mortality for year N-1. - Chart 3 shows cumulative improvements, so a higher value represents a higher improvement and lower mortality; whereas in Chart 2 a higher value represents higher mortality. - The cumulative mortality improvement for 2022 compares experience in 2022 to that in 2021, and so reflects the relatively high mortality in 2021 as well as experience in 2022.
+- The cumulative improvement for year N is the reduction in cumulative mortality from year N-1 to year N, as a proportion of full-year mortality for year N-1. - The cumulative mortality improvement for a year reflects mortality in that year and the prior year. - Chart 3 shows cumulative improvements, so a higher value represents a higher improvement and lower mortality; whereas in Chart 2 a higher value represents higher mortality.

-Chart 3: Cumulative annual standardised mortality improvement for 2012 to 2022
+Chart 3: Cumulative annual standardised mortality improvement for 2013 to 2023